-The Company's Compliance team oversees all outsourcing matters for the Company.
+The Company oversees all outsourcing matters for the Company.

-The main outsourcing agreements are with EEUL, and SISL, both UK based associated entities, providing staff to the company's branches and services such as IT services.
-EEUL also provide the following services:
+The main outsourcing agreements are with EEUL, a UK based associated entity, providing staff to the company and services like IT services.
+EEUL also provide the following services or support:

-- Treasury
+- Accounting

-- Investments
+- Finance and Investments

-- Tax
+- Taxation

 - Actuarial Reserving

-- Vendor Operations

 - Human Resources

 - Internal Audit

 - Claims management

-- Endorsement activity
+- Underwriting (endorsement activity)